UNITED DIOCESE OF GLASGOW and GALLOWAY

 Appendix 4: REGIONS

-At the time of amendment of this Constitution, the charges are allocated to Regions as follows:
+As of 17 October 2022, the charges are allocated to Regions as follows:

-St Andrew’s, Ardrossan; Holy Trinity, Ayr; St Peter’s, Dalry, St Andrew’s, Irvine; Holy Trinity, Kilmarnock; St Oswald’s, Maybole; St Columba’s, Largs; St Ninian’s, Prestwick; St Ninian’s, Troon.
+St Andrew’s, Ardrossan; Holy Trinity, Ayr; St Peter’s, Dalry; Holy Trinity, Kilmarnock; St Oswald’s, Maybole; St Columba’s, Largs; St Ninian’s, Prestwick; St Ninian’s, Troon.

 St John’s, Annan; St Ninian’s, Castle Douglas; All Saints, Challoch; Christ Church, Dalbeattie; St John’s, Dumfries; St John’s, Eastriggs; St Mary’s, Gatehouse of Fleet; All Saints, Gretna; Greyfriars, Kirkcudbright; All Saints, Lockerbie; St John’s, Moffat; St Margaret’s, New Galloway, St Ninian’s, Portpatrick; St John’s, Stranraer.